What is Bullying?

 3) Physical bullying: excluding, hitting, poking, pinching, chasing, shoving, coercing, destroying or stealing belongings, and unwanted sexual touching

-4) Cyberbullying: using the internet or text messaging to intimidate, put down, spread rumors, or make fun of someone
+4) Cyber bullying: using the internet or text messaging to intimidate, put-down, spread rumors or make fun of someone

-It is important to note that all four categories as described by Bullying Canada can and oftentimes may overlap.
+It is important to note that all four categories as described by Bullying Canada can and often times may overlap.
 Moreover, the act of bullying does not happen in isolation but rather can also extend into the larger community.

-The Effects of Bullying Bullying Canada states that acts of bullying can cause emotional and or physical trauma to children, which can result in serious long-term consequences.
+The Effects of Bullying Bullying Canada states that act of bullying can cause emotional and or physical trauma on children, which can result in serious long-term consequences.
 The emotional and physical effects of bullying are varied and individualized to each victim.
 In other words, each person who experiences being bullied will feel and react differently based on their individual circumstance.
-However, in an effort to help easily identify and ultimately put an end to bullying, Bullying Canada has reported that in general the experience of being bullied often makes children feel lonely, unhappy, frightened, unsafe, and lack confidence (What is Bullying, p.
+However, in the effort to help easily identify and ultimately put an end to bullying, Bullying Canada has reported that in general the experience of being bullied often makes children feel lonely, unhappy, frightened, unsafe, and lack confidence (What is Bullying, p.
 7).
-In addition to these emotional effects children may display signs of withdrawal from their family, school, and activities, with the desire to be left alone (What is Bullying, p.
+In addition to these emotional effects children may display signs of withdrawal from their family, school and activities, with the desire to be left alone (What is Bullying, p.
 9).
 According to Bullying Canada signs of withdrawal can manifest both emotionally and physically in children including:

 Shyness Stomachaches Panic attacks Exhaustion—disruption in sleep patterns (for example: sleeping too much) Nightmares